theidledeveloper/s3-cmd-website/README.rst

     The CloudFront distribution to mange.
 When creating the distribution the id will be displayed for you to add into the configuration.

+**cloudfront_cname**
+    Add a CNAME to the CloudFront distribution to.

+**cloudfront_comment**
+    Add a comment to a CloudFront distribution.

+**cloudfront_root_object**
+    The object to return if no object is specified in the URL.

+**cloudfront_no_access_logging**
+    Turn off access logging for CloudFront requests.

 **cache_rules**
     A list of rules to determine the configuration of the uploaded files.
-    Valid configuration is ``match`` which is the files or paths you want wish to effect, ``maxage`` the cache age of the files, ``gzip`` for defining if gzip compression is to be turned on for these files and ``exclude`` to remove files or paths from the match.
+    Valid configuration is ``match`` which is the files or paths you want wish to effect, ``maxage`` the cache age of the files, ``gzip`` for defining if gzip compression is to be turned on for these files, ``exclude`` to remove files or paths from the match and ``public`` to create sub paths or elements in your website to be public or private.

 **maxage**
-    The default cache for files where it is not explicitly defined
+    The default cache for files where it is not explicitly defined.

 **gzip**
     If gzip is to be turn enabled ort disabled if not defined in the match.

+**guess_mime_type**
+    If you want the s3cmd to determine the 'Content-Type' automatically based off the file extension.
+Left blank or not supplied is the same as 'true'.

+**public**
+    If you want the site to be public or private.
+Left blank or not supplied is the same as 'true'.

 Usage
 -----